mini-ninja-64/wavReader/Source/README.md

 <h1>WIP</h1>

-* Split up samples by channel instead of raw audio data
+* Split up samples by channel instead of raw audio data (could use a better solution)

 <h1>To Do</h1>

+* add ncurses stuff
 * Update C version
 * Stop presuming data will be where its supposed to be and use the chunk sizes incase files have stuff in them
 * Stream from disk